Janis Joplin: January–July 1970

 Peggy Caserta claimed in her book, Going Down With Janis (1973), that she and Joplin had decided mutually in April 1970 to stay away from each other to avoid enabling each other's drug use.
-Caserta, a former Delta Air Lines stewardess and owner of one of the first clothing boutiques in the Haight Ashbury, said in the book that by September 1970, she was smuggling cannabis throughout California and had checked into the Landmark Motor Hotel because it attracted drug users.

-For approximately the first two weeks of Joplin's stay at the Landmark, she did not know Caserta was in Los Angeles.
-Joplin learned of Caserta's presence at the Landmark from a heroin dealer who made deliveries there.
+Caserta, a former Delta Air Lines flight attendant and owner of Mnasidika, one of the first clothing boutiques in the Haight Ashbury, said in the book that by September 1970, she was smuggling cannabis throughout California and had checked into the Landmark Motor Hotel because it attracted drug users.
+During Joplin's stay at the Landmark, she learned of Caserta's presence at the Landmark from a heroin dealer who made deliveries there.
 Joplin begged Caserta for heroin, and when Caserta refused to provide it, Joplin reportedly admonished her by saying, "Don't think if you can get it, I can't get it."
 Joplin's publicist Myra Friedman was unaware during Joplin's lifetime that this had happened.
-Later, while Friedman was working on her book Buried Alive, she determined that the time frame of the Joplin-Caserta encounter was one week before Jimi Hendrix's death.
+Later, while Friedman was working on her book Buried Alive, she determined that the time frame of the Joplin–Caserta encounter was one week before Jimi Hendrix's death.
 Within a few days, Joplin became a regular customer of the same heroin dealer who had been supplying Caserta.